fiskaltrust/rollout-doc/how-to/how-to-switch-scu.md

 6. Send an initiate-switch receipt to the Queue
 (Note: If this concerns the changing of a hardware TSE and only one slot is available in the computer, change the hardware TSE after sending the initiate-switch receipt - old for new )
 7. Send an finish-switch receipt to the Queue
-8. Remove the old SCU from the Cashbox in the fiskaltrust.Portal
+8. Remove the old SCU from the CashBox in the fiskaltrust.Portal
 9. Publish the configuration update ("Rebuild configuration")
 10. Restart the fiskaltrust.Middleware

-The above mentioned receipt types must have been implemented in the POSSystem by the POSCreator.
-A detailed description of the receipt types mentioned can be found in our [Middleware API documentation](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/reference-tables/ftreceiptcase) for POSCreators.
+The above mentioned receipt types must have been implemented in the POS-System by the PosCreator.
+A detailed description of the receipt types mentioned can be found in our [Middleware API documentation](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/reference-tables/ftreceiptcase) for PosCreators.

-### SCU is located in a different Cashbox
+### SCU is located in a different CashBox

 1. Connect the Queue with the new SCU in the fiskaltrust.Portal
 2. Publish the configuration update ("Rebuild configuration")